The quiet death of academic tenure

 America had just gotten an early taste of cancel culture, and it didn’t go over well.
 On Nov.
 14, 1900, Ross announced he had been let go.
 The news sent shockwaves through the higher education world and prompted one of Ross’s colleagues, the philosopher Arthur Lovejoy, to resign in protest.
 The idea that a faculty member could be punished for speaking out in public may seem commonplace in our modern social media ecosystem, but at the time, it represented a new front in the war over free speech, and what one Stanford president later described as the school’s “first academic freedom controversy.”

 Inspired by these events, Lovejoy and the philosopher John Dewey founded the American Association of University Professors in 1915, with the mission of protecting and advancing academic freedom in America.
 In the AAUP’s declaration of principles, released that year, the group argued that universities serve the public trust only when scholars are free to speak honestly, without pressure from the public, the government, or wealthy backers.
+That statement, in addition to the 1940 Statement of Principles on Academic Freedom and Tenure, became the gold standard for understanding the principles of academic freedom and helped establish academic tenure in the country, with high bars for terminating tenured faculty members.

 To be sure, there are good-faith criticisms to be made of tenure.
-One critic argued that under financial pressures, tenure effectively creates a two-tiered system where one set of tenured, and therefore more expensive, faculty take on lighter teaching loads while untenured adjuncts take on heavier class assignments for less pay.
+One critic argued that under financial pressures, tenure effectively creates a two-tiered system where one set of tenured, and therefore more expensive, faculty takes on lighter teaching loads while untenured adjuncts take on heavier class assignments for less pay.
 Other critics argue that giving faculty job security for life means that they can’t be held accountable for poor teaching or bad behavior.

 Tenure isn’t solely a tool that protects controversial, outspoken faculty.
 It also protects faculty who conduct research that may lead them down risky paths, allowing them to pursue their research to its limits and previously unknown conclusions.
 It protects faculty whose work runs counter to the interests of the people in power.
 And it protects faculty who explore new pedagogical methods in the classroom as they attempt to innovate and push higher education in new directions.